College of Agriculture, Health and Natural Resources

-The College of Agriculture and Natural Resources (CANR) leads the University of Connecticut in fulfilling its land grant mission to provide education, research and outreach.
+The College of Agriculture, Health and Natural Resources leads the University of Connecticut in fulfilling its land grant mission to provide education, research and outreach.
 Our classrooms and laboratories extend to landscapes, communities and businesses throughout Connecticut and beyond.
 Our Cooperative Extension System manages not only community programs such as 4-H, but also essential state and federal initiatives including food stamp nutrition programs and land use planning.
 From food policy to public health to the environment, we are developing innovative practices for a sustainable future.
-Our University.
-Our Moment.
-The Campaign for UConn is about realizing opportunities today for a better tomorrow.

 The Ratcliffe Hicks School of Agriculture bears the name of its benefactor, a successful lawyer and industrialist who served 29 years in the Connecticut legislature.
 Ratcliffe Hicks (1843–1906) was born in Tolland, and attended Brown University.
 In his will, Hicks created a trust to be invested and eventually used to start a school to teach practical agricultural skills.
 His only child, Elizabeth Hicks (1884–1974), selected the University of Connecticut as a home for the school because of its strong programs in animal and plant science.
 The agricultural school, established in 1941, now offers associate’s degree and certificate programs in dairy/livestock management, equine science, turfgrass science and horticulture.
 The school has one of the oldest and most prominent horse programs in the Northeast, and is nationally recognized for exceptional polo and Morgan breeding programs.